willp240/rat-container/README.md

 **To build RAT**:
 - After building the container above, clone RAT from GitHub
+- Add execute permissions to the rat/env.sh script with this command:

+`chmod +x path/to/rat/env.sh`
 - Enter the following command, filling in the path to RAT with your own.
 This will mount your RAT repo to the directory /rat inside the container:

 `singularity run --app build-rat -B path/to/rat:/rat snoing.simg`